mikaelbr/node-notifier/README.md

 **Custom Path clarification**

-`customPath` takes a value of a relative path to the binary of your custom version of terminal-notifier.
+`customPath` takes a value of a relative or absolute path to the binary of your fork/custom version of terminal-notifier.

 Example: `./vendor/terminal-notifier.app/Contents/MacOS/terminal-notifier`